 Me, I use both.
 However, in truth, I rarely use my trail shoes hiking as I am nearly always hiking in open mountain and for me, I prefer the extra ankle support element that hiking boots give me.
 If you want to invest in one good pair first, I recommend you invest in a good pair of hiking boots.

 I use my trail shoes on very well defined trails for short hikes in hot weather.
 I also use them a lot for general purpose day-to-day use as I just find them really comfortable.
+If you are looking for some top trail shoes, check out the best hiking shoes for men and the best hiking shoes for women, for some excellent options.

 In conclusion, I think that having good hiking footwear when you’re starting out hiking is one area, I wouldn’t try and cut corners on.
 Ideally, even for your first couple of hikes, getting a reasonable pair of hiking boots is the way to go.